-LOS ANGELES — The State Bar Court of California has suspended attorney Jeffrey Thomas Bolson.
+LOS ANGELES — The State Bar Court of California suspended attorney Jeffrey Thomas Bolson.

-The Covina attorney has been suspended because he failed to comply with his probation requirements from a previous transgression, court documents say.
-He will serve a 30-day suspension followed by one year of probation and faces a yearlong suspension if he fails to comply with the conditions of his discipline.
+The Covina attorney was suspended because he failed to comply with his probation requirements from a previous transgression, court documents say.
+He served a 30-day suspension that ended Dec.
+18, 2016 It is to be followed by one year of probation and faces a yearlong suspension if he fails to comply with the conditions of his discipline.

 According to court documents, Bolson told the State Bar that he had completed the Minimum Continuing Legal Education (MCLE) hours outlined in his probation.
 The attorney said he had taken the course hours between February 2010 and January 2013.
 However, the State Bar’s investigation into his compliance determined that 31 of his hours had been completed prior to the compliance period.